JackWarshaw/Jacks-Personal-Work/index.md

 ![Cosmic Scale](./docs/assets/images/CosmicScale.png)

 Cosmic Scale was created by myself and a group of other students at Northwestern University, primarily for those who have motor disadvantages that dont allow them to easily use standard controllers.
 Instead this game is controlled using a player's vocal pitch in real time, which lets a user play the game regardless of any motor disadvantages.
+My main focus on this project was regarding the design of the game's mechanics and parsing the incoming audio signals during pre-processing.
 It was developed for CS 352 at Northwestern University, and more information can be found at the page [here](https://chloemb.github.io/352project/).